-FEP Encapsulated O-Rings
+FEP / PTFE Encapsulated O-Rings (Teflon-Encapsulated)

 Overview

-The FEP/PFA shell is chemically inert to strong acids, bases, solvents, ketones, esters and aromatic hydrocarbons.
-It is also FDA 21 CFR 177.1550 and USP Class VI compliant, making it the material of choice for pharmaceutical, biotechnology and food processing equipment.
-The elastomer core provides the sealing force, ensuring reliable contact with groove surfaces even under low bolt loads.
+The FEP/PFA/PTFE shell is chemically inert to strong acids, bases, solvents, ketones, esters and aromatic hydrocarbons.
+PTFE-encapsulated and Teflon-encapsulated O-rings use the same fluoropolymer chemistry — FEP, PFA and PTFE are all fluoropolymer materials with near-universal chemical resistance.
+It is FDA 21 CFR §177.1550 and USP Class VI compliant, making it the material of choice for pharmaceutical, biotechnology and food processing equipment where elastomer compounds cannot be used due to chemical incompatibility or regulatory requirements.

 Material Properties

-| Temperature Range (VMQ core) | -60C to +205C (-76F to +401F) |
+| Temperature Range (VMQ core) | -60°C to +205°C (-76°F to +401°F) |

-| Temperature Range (FKM core) | -20C to +205C (-4F to +401F) |
+| Temperature Range (FKM core) | -20°C to +205°C (-4°F to +401°F) |

-| Shell Material | FEP or PFA |
+| Shell Material | FEP (standard) or PFA (extended performance) |

-| Core Materials | VMQ (Silicone) or FKM |
+| Core Materials | VMQ (silicone) or FKM (fluorocarbon) |

-| Chemical Resistance | Virtually universal |
+| Chemical Resistance | Virtually universal — approaches solid PTFE |

-| Compliance | FDA 21 CFR 177.1550, USP Class VI |
+| Compliance | FDA 21 CFR §177.1550 (FEP shell); USP Class VI (VMQ and FKM core grades available) |

-| Color | White / Cream (FEP shell) |
+| Color | White / cream (FEP shell) |

 Typical Applications